petersn/nntb/README.md

 * Some number of stacked residual batch-normalized "blocks", identical to those from AlphaZero or Leela Chess Zero.
 * A fully connected "win/draw/loss" head, analogous to the value head from AlphaZero or Leela Chess Zero, except ending in a softmax over (win, draw, loss).

-The various parameters (number of blocks, number of filters, fully connected layers, etc.) are configurable by options to `train.py`.
+The various parameters (number of blocks, number of filters, fully connected layers, type of non-linearity, etc.) are configurable by options to `train.py`.
 To see a full list run:

 ```
 	train.py --help
 ```

+To completely change the model architectures, see `model.py`.